Melissa Nissen, M.D.

 According to the American Cancer Society, 1 in 8 men will be diagnosed with prostate cancer during his lifetime, and prostate cancer is the second leading cause of cancer death in American men.
 Here are five things you should know about prostate cancer and prostate specific antigen (PSA) tests.

 1. Prostate cancer is silent for many men.

-In the large majority of men, prostate cancer displays few early symptoms.
+In most men, prostate cancer displays few early symptoms.
 Urinary symptoms, such as decreased force of urinary stream or nocturia (waking during the night because you need to urinate), are common in aging men; but, in general, these are not associated with prostate cancer.
-Symptoms, such as bone pain, blood in urine or weight loss, can be found if prostate cancer has spread.
+Symptoms such as bone pain, blood in urine or weight loss can be found if prostate cancer has spread.